stas00/the-art-of-debugging/python/README.md

 That's it, now your tests will always have the repo path appear first in `sys.path`.

+footnote: you can choose to insert into position `0` instead of `1` as well, but I like to keep Python's current directory as the first one to look for files.

 If your project uses a sub-directory like HF `transformers`' `src`, simply add it to the `git_repo_path`, e.g. you can see how this is done [here](https://github.com/huggingface/transformers/blob/6cbc1369a330860c128a1ba365f246751382c9e5/conftest.py#L30-L31)

 As you are figuring it out simply dump: